 Filter Section:

-- The PWM output is then passed through a filter section which typically includes an inductor and capacitors.
+- The PWM output is then passed through a filter section which normally includes an inductor and capacitors.

 - This section smoothens the PWM waveform producing a more sinusoidal AC output.